Regenerating New Mexico

 Catalyzing Landscape-scale Regeneration of Farming Communities and their Ecosystems

-Regional regenerative food systems can restore ecosystems and establish thriving economies and environments to an extent not possible through interventions at an individual farm scale.
 The Dutch NGO Commonland has developed a consensus-based, community-centered approach for envisioning and carrying out landscape-scale regeneration.
 This methodology is being employed successfully internationally in semi-arid regions such as Spain, South Africa and Australia.
-NM Healthy Soil is bringing this framework to the US for the first time.
+Our partnership is bringing this framework to the US for the first time.

 Key elements: